 To graduate from the CSCCE Community Manager Certification Program you are required to successfully complete:

-- Three courses – CODE and PBK are required and either NOC or CoP is an elective
+• Three courses – CODE and PBK plus either NOC, CoP, or PMB as an elective

-- Six Mini-workshops (two of these are required and take place during the orientation period) – offered on a rolling basis throughout your program of study
+• Six Mini-workshops (two of these are required: Creating core values statements and Giving and receiving feedback) – offered on a rolling basis throughout your program of study

-- Two Quarterly Skills Share sessions – including presenting a lightning talk at one of them
+• At least three Quarterly Skills Share sessions – attending two (for at least 60 minutes) and presenting a lightning talk at an additional one of them

 Mapping your journey